Where Are the Toyota Tundra and Tacoma Pickup Trucks Built?

 Toyota Tundra and Tacoma: Built in San Antonio, Texas

-Please note: Toyota will shift all production of the Tacoma to Mexico.
-The Tundra will continue to be built at the San Antonio plant.
+However, Toyota will be shifting all production of the Tacoma to Mexico.
+The Tundra and Sequoia will continue to be built at the San Antonio plant.
 Toyota claims that this will result in no loss of jobs.

 With the hard work of the employees, a completed Tundra or Tacoma truck rolls off the assembly at a rate of one unit every 60 seconds.
 In 2020, the plant produced 170,105 trucks.